 Rely on the Visual and a Body Motion

-I wrote in detail about this in a previous blog post, How to Beat Those Tricky Vowels.
+I wrote in detail about this in a previous blog post, How to Teach Vowels so They Will Remember.
 No sense in repeating all that here.
 I only want to reiterate that a child who is primarily a visual learner will not be able to rely on his ability to hear the difference between E and I, or O and U. He needs something else in the learning stage.
 This is where a visual with a related hand motion is critical.
 If you follow the suggestions in the previous blog, your child will see the symbol and his brain will draw on the image and motion stored in the NON-auditory regions of the brain.
 I’ve seen this one aspect of reading completely transform visual readers from struggling to stellar.

 Color-code the vowels.
 I’ve used this practice with my students with a lot of success.
 All you need is a highlighter and a mini-lesson (I really mean mini…I’m talking five minutes maximum) in the vowel spelling you are dealing with, and then a paper with some text on it that is full of that vowel spelling.
 The child is going to highlight all the vowel spellings she can find in the text.
 See an example here taken from Book 3 in the Easy-for-Me™ B Book Set.
 I have highlighted the target sound (long A).